mathkimchi/singularity/DEVLOG.md

 2025-02-11

-I felt pretty stuck, but I am working on changing how the derive macros work.
+I felt pretty stuck (both in this project and in life, ha ha ha ha...), but I am working on changing how the derive macros work.
 There are now 3 different derive macros:
 - `Packet`
   - Impl's `PacketTrait`, but assumes `Datable` is implemented elsewhere